IBM/ibm-satellite-storage/config-templates/redhat/odf-local/4.6/README.md

     chroot /host && lsblk
     ```

 4. Review the command output for available disks.
-Disks that can be used for your OCS configuration must be unmounted.
+Disks that can be used for your ODF configuration must be unmounted.
 In the following example output, the `sdc` disk has two available, unformatted partitions that we can use for the OSD and MON device paths for this worker node.
 As a best practice, and to maximize storage capacity on this disk, you can specify the smaller partition for the MON, and the larger partition for the OSD.
 Note that if you have raw disks with no partitions you need one disk for the OSD and one disk for the MON.
 If your unmounted disks are partitioned, you can use the path of the partitions to find the disk-by-id.
     ```
     NAME   MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT sda      8:0    0   931G  0 disk